Skip to Content

 Marinade pork with soy sauce, oyster sauce, sesame oil, cornstarch, and sugar for at least 30 minutes covered in refrigerator (up to over night).

-Add 1 tbsp cooking oil in the pan, along with garlic, and frozen mixed veggies in to wok or cooking pan, and cook for about 2 minutes, or until vegetables begin to soften, stirring occasionally.
+Add 1 tablespoon cooking oil in the pan, along with garlic, and frozen mixed veggies in to wok or cooking pan, and cook for about 2 minutes, or until vegetables begin to soften, stirring occasionally.

 With a spatula, move vegetables to one side of the skillet, if the pan is dry go ahead and add a little more oil.
 Then add the beaten eggs to the other side, and stir it to scramble.
 I actually usually just crack the eggs in to the pan and then scramble to skip beating the eggs resulting in an extra bowl to wash 🙂